-- ensuring that all the correct provisions are assessed and in place before the start of any activity - making sure that the students taking part in the activity are sure of their own health and safety responsibilities - Encouraging good hygiene habits in the children, especially after using the toilet and hand washing. - cooperating fully with the employer to enable them to fulfil their legal obligations.
+- ensuring that all the correct provisions are assessed and in place before the start of any activity - making sure that the students taking part in the activity are sure of their own health and safety responsibilities - encouraging good hygiene habits in the children, especially after using the toilet and hand washing. - cooperating fully with the employer to enable them to fulfil their legal obligations.
 Examples of this would be ensuring that items provided for health and safety purposes are never abused and that equipment is only used in line with manufacturers' guidance - ensuring that any equipment used is properly cared for and in proper working order.
-Any defects should be immediately reported to a member of the Primary or Secondary Leadership Teams and that piece of equipment should not be used.
+Any defects should be immediately reported to a member of the Primary or Secondary Leadership Teams and that piece of equipment should not be used - following the staff code of conduct